maxscheijen/maxscheijen.github.io/content/posts/find-and-replace-in-vim.md

 :s/foo/bar/g
 ```

-One thing I do often is replace every occurence of a pattern.
-The `%` charachter will allow you to do this for the entire file.
+One thing I do often is replace every occurrence of a pattern.
+The `%` character will allow you to do this for the entire file.

 ```vim
 :%s/foo/bar/g
 ```

-If confirmation for subsitution is important add `i` to the end of the command.
+If confirmation for substitutions is important add `i` to the end of the command.

 ```vim
 :s/foo/bar/gc